ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

 ```
 This defines access restrictions for parts of the mission order.

-There are three available rules:
+These are the available rules:
 ```yaml
 entry_rules:
   # Beat these things ("Beat rule")